pallets/jinja/docs/switching.rst

 Templates
 ~~~~~~~~~

-Jinja2 has mostly the same syntax as Jinja1.
+Jinja 2 has mostly the same syntax as Jinja 1.
 What's different is that
 macros require parentheses around the argument list now.

-Additionally Jinja2 allows dynamic inheritance now and dynamic includes.
+Additionally Jinja 2 allows dynamic inheritance now and dynamic includes.
 The old helper function `rendertemplate` is gone now, `include` can be used
 instead.
 Includes no longer import macros and variable assignments, for
 that the new `import` tag is used.
 This concept is explained in the